Tbat1973/HDM/README.md

 # HDM
-In this Repo are all my implmentations reagarding
+In this Repo are all my implmentations reagarding my studies in Hochschule der Medien